0xis-cn/0xis-cn/content/blog/2025-03-31-enhypen-alphabet.md

   iiia: 0
 ---

-Enhypen Alphabet is a language-neutral spelling system for Chinese characters, specifically for Chinese-derived proper names.
+Enhypen Alphabet (‘**e**mpirical **n**ominal **hype**rlingual **n**otation’) is a language-neutral spelling system for Chinese characters, specifically for Chinese-derived proper names.
 It bears less prejudice from Mandarin, as compared to Yuen Ren Chao’s [General Chinese](https://en.wikipedia.org/wiki/General_Chinese) and Professor [Gu Qian](https://chin.nju.edu.cn/English/Faculty/AppliedLinguistics/20230516/i246356.html)’s *Common Sound Systems of Chinese Dialects*, where the bias is more or less dedicated.

 It serves as a startpoint to ‘Sinicize’ respective for tacit perceptions of characters, which is barely possible for natural languages, stubborn for previous works, and Shidinn leads to the other extreme.

 <!--more-->

-Named after the South Korean boy band in the early development, the scheme is redefined as the backronym ‘empirical nominal hyperlingual notation’.
-As an April Fool's Day post written under extreme pressure, the omissions are not planned to be corrected.

 ## Initials